 Enzymes are substances that show a great deal of polymorphism.
-A species’ population usually contains two or more than two enzyme variants.
+A species’ population usually contains two or more enzyme variants.
 A single locus encodes them.
 They have slight variations in their amino acid sequence.
 These subtle variations usually cause them to migrate differently under electrophoresis.

 A well-documented phenomenon in human populations is known as enzyme polymorphism.
 Electrophoretic studies have shown results indicating that around one-third of the enzymes in the human body experience genetic polymorphism.

 The types mentioned above can all fall under genetic polymorphism.
 However, if we are particular with the term, it refers specifically, to the variation in genes.
 Genetic polymorphism is a type of polymorphism that involves multiple alleles that share the same genetic locus.
 Variants that have at least 1% occurrence frequency in that population is considered polymorphic.

 Genetic polymorphs are able to exist because different genotypes within a population have proved to be fit and useful in various niches.
 As a result, the population retained them all.
 Thus, the variants of a particular trait became a part of that population.